matthias-reis/carda-gatsby/content/wordpress/articles/2019-05---howey-ou-im-klimastreik.md

 Chinesischen Festland."

 <blockquote class="twitter-tweet">
 <p dir="ltr" lang="en">Actually,I haven’t been to the Guilin People’s Government before,it is big than I thought.And it has about 21 kilometers from my home.And I didn’t stay there long ,feel guilty to say.
-But I will keep on doing it everyday,till get next plan.Hope to have next development.I can wait <a href="https://t.co/DAiEmlFkvo">pic.twitter.com/DAiEmlFkvo</a></p>
+But I will keep on doing it everyday,till get next plan.Hope to have next development.I can wait  [pic.twitter.com/DAiEmlFkvo](https://t.co/DAiEmlFkvo) </p>
-— Howey Ou (@howey_ou) <a href="https://twitter.com/howey_ou/status/1131951492913541121?ref_src=twsrc%5Etfw">May 24, 2019</a></blockquote>
+— Howey Ou (@howey_ou)  [May 24, 2019](https://twitter.com/howey_ou/status/1131951492913541121?ref_src=twsrc%5Etfw) </blockquote>

 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>